 Garden and landscape design for individual homes across the Cotswolds

-Each of our garden designs is unique and suits the style of architecture: from urban townhouses and victorian terraces to country cottages and Grade II listed homes.
+Each of our garden designs is unique and suits the style of architecture: from urban townhouses and Victorian terraces to country cottages and Grade II listed homes.
 We can design for any size of garden, from a small front garden or courtyard to a large country garden in a style that is either contemporary or has a more traditional approach with cottage garden style planting.
 We can design kitchen gardens and orchards, sloping gardens, cutting gardens, water features, woodland gardens or simply new planting schemes.

-At the first meeting at your property we like to understand your ideas and plans for the garden and the budget you would like to set.
+At the first meeting at your property, we like to understand your ideas and plans for the garden and the budget you would like to set.
 We will go through the process of a typical garden design with you and agree which stages and drawings you may need for your project.
-After the meeting we will prepare a proposal for you that outlines initial thoughts and costs; once you agree, the design can begin.
+After the meeting, we will prepare a proposal for you that outlines initial thoughts and costs; once you agree, the design can begin.

-The outline scheme design
+The scheme design

-The first step is to survey the garden, taking measurements and levels to analyse the site along with a series of photographs.
+Stage 1 — The first step is to survey the garden, taking measurements and levels to analyse the site along with a series of photographs.
 The garden is then designed and a sketch plan produced along with a series of perspective drawings - artistic impressions of your garden.

 Images are collated to form a Mood Board that gives a sense of style and colour for both materials and planting.
 The combination of these drawings will enable you to visualise the new garden plans.